sarikahkumar/surfs_up/README.md

  ![Del 1_Statistics for the month of June](https://user-images.githubusercontent.com/89427676/139596861-db780f95-93b2-419e-92cd-1242268fdd56.PNG)
  ![Del 2_Statistics for teh month of December](https://user-images.githubusercontent.com/89427676/139596872-0e4207e1-144a-4dcd-a507-89a4361ee328.PNG)

- Results of the analysis as evidenced above are as follows, (i) The average temperature in June(74.94 defree F) is comparatively greater than that in December (71.04 degree F) (ii) Standard deviation is slightly greater in December indicating comparatively higher temperature fuctuations than that in June
+ Results of the analysis as evidenced above are as follows,--

+ (i) The average temperature in June(74.94 defree F) is comparatively greater than that in December (71.04 degree F)-- (ii) Standard deviation is slightly greater in December indicating comparatively higher temperature fuctuations than that in June--
- (iii) December appears to be colder than June as indicated by the minimum and maximum temperatures (56 degree F to compared to 83 degree F compared to 64 degree F to  compared to 85 degree F, recorded in June)
+ (iii) December appears to be colder than June as indicated by the minimum and maximum temperatures (56 degree F to compared to 83 degree F compared to 64 degree F to  compared to 85 degree F, recorded in June)--
- (iv)June month has more temperature data than December
+ (iv)June month has more temperature data than December--

 Summary: Provide a high-level summary of the results